njaard/sonnerie/README.md

 [![Crates.io](https://img.shields.io/crates/v/sonnerie.svg)](https://crates.io/crates/sonnerie)
 [![docs](https://img.shields.io/badge/docs-api-green)](https://docs.rs/sonnerie)

+HWÆT!
+A NEW RELEASE IS NIGH!
+ATTEND!
+THE FINAL DAYS ARE AT HAND!

 NOTE: this master branch and this README pertain to a new major version; use released (on crates.io) or tagged versions instead!
 The master branch has no guarantees of file-format stability.